koraytugay/koraytugay.github.io/content/various/maven.md

 We are invoking the __clean__ phase here (which is a part of the __clean__ lifecycle).One difference here is that when you execute a goal on its own, it only runs the goal specified in the command.
 When you run a phase, all the goals associated with the corresponding lifecycle phases up until the specified phase including that phase gets executed, which means in our case all plugins bound to __pre-clean__ would be executed.

 ### Configuring a Plugin in POM
+Very often plugins will have options to configure them on have they behave.
 This is an example on how the __compiler__ plugin can be configured:

 ```xml
 <project>